- Fleet capital and repair costs significantly more than administration and licensure.

 - To calculate your fleet maintenance costs, add up each fleet vehicle category’s capital, repair, administration and licensing costs.

-- Most of the best ways to reduce fleet maintenance costs pertain to smarter, safer driving practices and choosing GPS fleet tracking software.
+- Most of the best ways to reduce fleet maintenance costs pertain to smarter, safer driving practices and choosing GPS fleet management software.

 - This article is for fleet managers and small business owners who rely on company vehicles looking to reduce the costs of their fleet.